krinkuto11/Acexy_Exporter/README.md

 ![enriched-light](https://github.com/user-attachments/assets/22658f9e-773e-48fc-83f6-cc719868dfed)

 > [!WARNING]
-> For this to work my fork of Acexy has to be used as the main one doesn't expose logs in a file
+> For this to work my fork of Acexy has to be used as the main one doesn't expose logs in a file.
 > You can get it here https://github.com/krinkuto11/acexy

 This Middleware takes these two metrics from an MTail export with Prometheus format...